chrisgaunt/chrisgaunt.github.io/_posts/2014-07-18-smooth-follow-camera-2D-v1.0.0.md

 <div class="unity-message">Click on the game window and use the arrow keys to move around.</div>

-Here's the camera with limits set.<br>Just how I wanted it!
+Here's the camera with limits set.

 <div id="unityPlayer2" class="unity-player" style="height:200px;width:270px;"></div>

 <div class="unity-message">Examples were created with <a href="http://unity3d.com/unity/" title="Go to unity3d.com" target="_blank">Unity</a> and 2D art by <a href="http://www.kenney.nl/" target="_blank">Kenney</a></div>

-If you do use this script I would love to know how you used it.

 <p class="message">
-  <a href="https://github.com/chrisgaunt/SmoothCamera2D" target="_blank">SmoothCamera2D on GitHub</a> (includes example scenes)
+  <a href="https://github.com/chrisgaunt/SmoothFollowCamera2D" target="_blank">SmoothFollowCamera2D on GitHub</a> (includes example scenes)
 </p>

 <script type="text/javascript">